Tech-How/Legacy-Google-Meet/README.md

 [View release notes & CSS code](https://github.com/Tech-How/Legacy-Google-Meet/releases)

 ## 1.4 Alpha Release Notes
---Fixed 'Asking to join' text not displaying properly --Fixed check marks not displaying properly when inviting people --Reduced intensity of white borders around some buttons --Started to revert fonts to classic design and size --Removed clock in bottom-left, as it was not there in the classic design --Changed 'Learn more' about google meet to green --Changed Allow/Deny box in the problem report section to green --Changed elements in the 'Report abuse' section to green --Changed tabs in the 'Check audio and video' section to green --Changed Deny/Admit entry to green
+- Fixed 'Asking to join' text not displaying properly
+- Fixed check marks not displaying properly when inviting people
+- Reduced intensity of white borders around some buttons
+- Started to revert fonts to classic design and size
+- Removed clock in bottom-left, as it was not there in the classic design
+- Changed 'Learn more' about google meet to green
+- Changed Allow/Deny box in the problem report section to green
+- Changed elements in the 'Report abuse' section to green
+- Changed tabs in the 'Check audio and video' section to green
+- Changed Deny/Admit entry to green
---Changed 'Take over from main presenter' to green --Changed present toggle button to green
+- Changed 'Take over from main presenter' to green
+- Changed present toggle button to green
---Changed 'Copy joining info' button to gray
+- Changed 'Copy joining info' button to gray
---Changed 'Presentation audio' button to green --Changed background in 'How was the audio and video?' section to match background
+- Changed 'Presentation audio' button to green
+- Changed background in 'How was the audio and video?' section to match background

 --Thanks for your support!